AleMorales9011/ForgeWare/src/04-DESIGN-STRATEGIES.md

 # 2. Decision Coverage

-Decision coverage tests every possible outcome of each decision point (e.g., if, else, switch) in the code.
+Decision coverage tests every possible outcome of each decision point (typically `if`, `else`, `switch`, or ternary operators) in the code.
+While it can be applied at other testing levels, its most effective use is at the unit testing stage.

 # Why is it important?